Every year, without fail, the race for promotion to the Premier League is packed full of drama and excitement - and this season is no different.

 Since January 27, they have been on a mesmerising upward trajectory from the relative comfort of mid-table to the cusp of the play-off places, which they entered for the first time on March 6 after a 1-0 win over Birmingham - their seventh win in a row.

-A 12-match unbeaten run was brought to an end just before the international break when Sheffield Wednesday edged the Yorkshire derby 2-1 at Oakwell, but Ismael's men have since responded with four points from games against Reading and Luton.
+A 12-match unbeaten run was brought to an end just before the international break when Sheffield Wednesday edged the Yorkshire derby 2-1 at Oakwell, but though they responded by taking seven points from the next three, a 2-0 defeat to relegation-threatened Coventry on April 18 prevented them from getting just that little bit more comfortable in the top six.
+The job isn't done yet.

-Norwich are the clear frontrunners for the title, and are currently priced at 1/33 to lift the trophy with Sky Bet, with Watford a 14/1 title shot and 1/10 to be promoted back to the Premier League at the first time of asking.
+Norwich are the clear and obvious frontrunners for the title, and are currently priced at 1/50 to lift the trophy with Sky Bet, with Watford a 20/1 title shot and 1/10 to be promoted back to the Premier League at the first time of asking.

 The final stretch is now in sight, but nothing is decided in, arguably, the most unpredictable league in world football.
-What is certain is that a thrilling month lies ahead.
+What is certain is that a thrilling few weeks ahead.